dallasgere/config/README.md

     - once ~/.config/nvim exists with these contents you can start nvim and it should download everything
     - you can run :Lazy within neovim to sync everything and view packages

-# testing git client

-- this is a test